-“Are German Shepherds Water-Friendly?” looks at whether German Shepherds like water or not.
+“Are German Shepherds Water-Friendly?” examines whether German Shepherds like water.
 We will find out if these dogs enjoy playing in the water or prefer to stay dry.
-By looking at what German Shepherds are naturally like, how they act, and what makes each unique, we’ll see how they feel about water.
+By examining what German Shepherds are naturally like, how they act, and what makes each unique, we’ll see how they feel about water.

-We’ll share stories from dog owners and facts from experts to help us figure out if German Shepherds are friends with water.
+We’ll share stories from dog owners and facts from experts to help us determine whether German Shepherds are friends with water.
 This will help dog owners know how to make water fun and safe for their pets.

 What is the water intake of German Shepherds?